CNC machining is an automated system that has been dominating the manufacturing industry.

 After gaining years of job experience as a CNC machinist, you can undergo training programs to develop CAD/CAM skills and operate various CNC software.

-These software are used to program CNC machines, thereby providing you the opportunity to become a CNC machinist programmer.
+Such software is used to program CNC machines, thereby providing you the opportunity to become a CNC machinist programmer.

 A CNC programmer is a highly skilled and experienced individual who is well-informed about shop floor activities like operating and maintaining CNC machines and is also familiar with CNC programming.